aled1027/life-tracker/README.md

-To work on:
+Finish site by this friday.
+Start new project.

-1. Make the forms nicer
+1. Make a getting started page
-2. Figure out what goes in
+2. Fix register user
-	- /activity (activity_home.html)
+3. Make css for forms nicer
-	- /$ (home.html)
+4. Finish up all forms
-3. Add Charts
+5. Finish charts

-4. Add tests
+4. Add tests?

 Other things:
 - Add coooooookies. mmmmm